GOOFR-Group/gaming-store/README.md

 To serve the web application, the server expects the web static files to be in the `dist/web` directory.

-The Rest API is documented in a [Swagger Specification](https://swagger.io/specification/v3/) file ([api.yml](server/api/swagger/api.yml)) in the `api/swagger` directory.
+The REST API is documented in a [Swagger Specification](https://swagger.io/specification/v3/) file ([api.yml](server/api/swagger/api.yml)) in the `api/swagger` directory.
 This file is also used by the server to generate the API models and server boilerplate code to handle the HTTP API (see the [generate.go](server/api/generate.go) file).

-Inside the `api/swagger` directory, there is also a `ui` folder that contains the [Swagger UI](https://swagger.io/tools/swagger-ui/) that is served by the server to present the Rest API documentation.
+Inside the `api/swagger` directory, there is also a `ui` folder that contains the [Swagger UI](https://swagger.io/tools/swagger-ui/) that is served by the server to present the REST API documentation.
 See the [README.md](server/api/swagger/README.md) file in `api/swagger` for more information.

 The server application requires a [PostgreSQL](https://www.postgresql.org/) database to manipulate the persistent data.
 There is a [Docker Compose](https://docs.docker.com/compose/) file ([docker-compose.yml](docker-compose.yml)) in the project root directory that already contains a `database` service that can be run locally.